 Like other solar home batteries, it works by storing the power your solar panels have produced during the day for you to use at night.
 The sonnenBatterie Evo is also the first of sonnen’s products to with the ability to be installed indoors or outdoors and has been designed specifically to suit Australian and New Zealand homes.

 Not only that, but those with a sonnenBatterie also become part of the sonnenCommunity where solar generated energy is shared amongst households in a bid to reduce their collective reliance on the grid.

-The latest model (sonnenBatterie Hybrid 9.53) has a usable capacity of about 90% of the listed storage size, an output of between 2.5kW and 3.3kW.
+The sonnenBatterie Evo comes with 10kWh of usable capacity, broken into two 5kWh battery modules.
 Other notable features include its cobalt free and lithium iron phosphate cell technology and 10-year or 10,000 charge cycles conditional warranty.
 The battery itself has everything included, including an inverter, so you’re ready to connect upon purchase.

 |Cell technology||Lithium Iron Phosphate|

 |Weight in kg||163.5kg|

 |Dimensions (H/W/D) in mm||710 mm x 1400 mm x 427 mm|

 This data is based on the specifications of the sonnenBatterie Evo.